-Entry to Rudy’s Neapolitan Pizza was a lottery: like a meek sixteen-year-old slipping into Wetherspoons with fake ID and an even faker moustache, I prayed for access.
-Rudy’s Pizza is too cool for bookings and the queue was an hour.
+Rudy’s Neapolitan Pizza has taken Manchester by storm, so much so, Napoli has become my second team.
+Entry to the Ancoats site was a lottery: like a meek sixteen-year-old slipping into Wetherspoons with fake ID and an even faker moustache, I prayed for access.
+Rudy’s Neapolitan Pizza was too cool for bookings and the queue was an hour.
+The Mrs started to panic.
 Fortuitously, Seven Bro7hers BeerHouse was ready and waiting moments away, temporarily quenching hunger pangs with excellent craft ales.

 Rudy’s pizzas are a thing of beauty.
 Billowing doughy crusts, rising and falling, before popping with lightly charred edges, run down to tissue paper thin bases.
 This is the pizza you lament you’ve only had in Italy.
 The luxurious salty cheese, nostril filling basil aromas, umami pumped tomatoes – this is what no frills Italian cooking is all about.
 However, toppings inelegantly slide from base to plate, like a collapsed drunk falling from a taxi and everything was very salty; but, with so much savoury deliciousness filling your mouth nobody cared.